-- 1. Cricket All-Stars 3 triples, a combination of all three darts hitting triples or double bulls, or 5 bulls (all triples and bulls must score; hitting a triple when only a double can be scored does not qualify as an All-Star point) - 2.
-Individual points for set wins are as follows: - a) 1 point for a Team 701 set win. - b) 2 points for a Doubles 601 set win. - c) 2 points for Double Cricket set win. - d) 3 points for Singles 501 set win. - 3.
-Individual All-Star points consist of: - a) In any "01" game format leg: A score of 130 through 169 = one individual point - b) In any "01" game format leg: A score of 170 or more = two individual points - c) In any "01" game format leg: A finish of 101 or more = two individual points - d) In Cricket: A turn consisting of three counting triples, a combination of all counting triples or double bulls, or five bulls if needed two individual points - e) Note: All-Stars that count as more than one type should score as both.
-A 170 double-out is worth four All-Stars for example (two points for the 170 scored and two points for the 101 plus finish); whereas a 130 double-out is worth three All-Stars (one point for the 130 scored and two points for the 101 plus finish). - f) The score for a high finish (101 and above) should be recorded on the scoresheet. - g) Although a 180 score is recorded separately on the scoresheet, the player still only gets two individual points. - h) Awards: The President's Trophy will be awarded to the player with the highest point average.
-The Premier Cup will be awarded to the player with the highest overall points.
-A player must have a minimum of 70 games to qualify for each award. - i) The top 16 players with the highest Individual Scoring Points are eligible to play in the All-Star Tournament.
-In the case of a tie for the final entry spot, it will be decided by: - The player with the most 501 Singles wins (if tied, see below) - The player with the most combined 601 and Cricket Doubles wins (if tied, see below) - The player with the most 701 Triples wins
+- Cricket all-stars three triples, a combination of all three darts hitting triples or double bulls, or 5 bulls (all triples and bulls must score; hitting a triple when only a double can be scored does not qualify as an all-star point). - 2.
+Individual points for wins are as follows: - a) A win in any "01" set = one individual point - b) A double-out finish in any "01" leg = one individual point - c) A win in a Doubles Cricket set = two individual points - 3.
+Individual all-star points consist of: - a) In any "01" game format leg: A score of 130 through 169 = one individual point - b) In any "01" game format leg: A score of 170 or more = two individual points - c) In any "01" game format leg: A finish of 101 or more = two individual points - d) In Cricket: A turn consisting of three counting triples, a combination of all counting triples or double bulls, or five counting bulls = two individual points - e) Note: Multiple points may be awarded to certain all-stars.
+A 170 double-out is worth five points (two all-star points for the 170 scored, two all-star points for the 101 plus finish, and one point for the double out); whereas a 130 double-out is worth four points (one all-star point for the 130 scored, two all-star points for the 101 plus finish, and one point for the double out). - f) The numerical score for a high finish (101 and above) should be recorded on the scoresheet. - g) Although a score of 180 is recorded separately on the scoresheet, the player still only gets two individual all-star points. - 4.
+Awards: - a) The President's Trophy will be awarded to the male player with the highest winning average. - b) The Premier Cup will be awarded to the female player with the highest overall winning average. - 5.
+A player must have a minimum of 70 games to qualify for each award. - 6.
+The top 16 players with the highest all-star points are eligible to play in the All-Star Tournament.
+In the case of a tie for the final entry spot, it will be decided by: - a) The player with the most double-out finishes (if tied, see below) - b) The player with the most Singles 501 wins (if tied, see below) - c) The player with the most combined Doubles 601 and Doubles Cricket wins (if tied, see below) - d) The player with the most Team 701 wins